Yerba Mate Tea Bag Cocktails to Try

 Classic Recipes: Mojito, Caipirinha, and Sour

-Start with a reinvented mojito: Muddle fresh mint and sugar with lime juice, then add white rum and chilled herbal brew.
+Start with a reinvented mojito: muddle 8 fresh mint leaves and 1 tsp sugar with 20 ml lime juice, then add 60 ml white rum and 90 ml chilled yerba mate brew.
 Top with soda water and crushed ice for a lively texture.
-The earthy base amplifies mint’s freshness while adding subtle complexity.
+The earthy base amplifies mint's freshness while adding subtle complexity.

 Whiskey enthusiasts will love the sour adaptation.
-Shake bourbon, lemon juice, and syrup with an optional egg white for velvety foam.
-Add the brewed ingredient last, then strain into a coupe glass.
+Shake 60 ml bourbon, 25 ml lemon juice, 15 ml simple syrup, and an optional egg white for velvety foam with 60 ml cold-brewed mate.
+Strain into a coupe glass.
 A dash of citrus bitters on the foam adds aromatic flair.

 Innovative Twists: Mule, Sangria, and Spritz

-Swap vodka for herbal brew in a spirited mule.
-Combine with ginger beer and lime in a copper mug – the spicy kick pairs perfectly with earthy undertones.
+Swap a portion of vodka for herbal brew in a spirited mule.
+Combine 45 ml vodka, 90 ml cold-brewed mate, and ginger beer with fresh lime in a copper mug — the spicy kick pairs perfectly with earthy undertones.
 Garnish with candied ginger for extra zing.

 Hosting a brunch?
-Mix red wine, brandy, and chopped fruits with chilled infusion for a sangria that energizes.
+Mix 750 ml red wine, 60 ml brandy, and chopped fruits with 240 ml chilled yerba mate infusion for a sangria that energizes while it refreshes.
 Let it sit overnight so flavors meld, then serve over block ice with orange slices.
+The mate contributes polyphenols alongside those of the red wine, creating a dual antioxidant punch.[6]Antioxidant Activity of Yerba Mate — PubMed Central View source

-For effervescent elegance, blend Prosecco and Aperol with your prepared base.
+For effervescent elegance, blend 90 ml Prosecco and 30 ml Aperol with 60 ml cold-brewed mate.
 Serve in a wine glass with a blood orange twist.
 The bittersweet finish makes it ideal for sunset gatherings.

 Non-Alcoholic Options and Health Benefits

-Modern drink enthusiasts don’t need alcohol to enjoy complex flavors.
+Modern drink enthusiasts don't need alcohol to enjoy complex, layered flavors.
 Vibrant mocktails and nutrient-packed smoothies showcase how versatile this South American staple can be.
-These creations deliver both refreshment and functional benefits, making them perfect for morning routines or afternoon pick-me-ups.
+These creations deliver both refreshment and functional benefits — making them perfect for morning routines, dry-January menus, or afternoon pick-me-ups.
+You can read more about specific wellness properties in our guide to yerba mate for energy and focus.

 A serene, natural-lit scene depicting an array of herbal infusions, their health benefits delicately highlighted.
 In the foreground, a wooden table holds an assortment of fresh herbs, dried leaves, and steaming teacups.
 The middle ground showcases a variety of colorful, translucent liquids in glass carafes, each representing a unique herbal blend.
 Soft, diffused lighting from a large window casts a warm glow, highlighting the vibrant hues and textures of the ingredients.
 The background features lush, verdant foliage, creating a calming, rejuvenating atmosphere.
 The overall composition conveys the soothing, restorative properties of herbal infusions, inviting the viewer to explore their wellness-enhancing qualities.